Mynajobs/HRHIS-DOCUMENTATION/docs/users/user/user.md

 To create a new user follow the steps below

-1. click on plus button as shown below
+1. Click on system users from user module options to view list of availble system users, then click the plus buttom located at the bottom of the page as shown below.

    ![img alt](/images/CreatingUser.png)